toneloc/stable-channels/demo-script.md

-# Stable Channels Rust + LDK + just-in-time channels
+# Stable Channels + Rust + LDK + just-in-time channels

 ## Actors / roles in this demo

-In this demo we'll show some interactions between LDK nodes running Stable Channels software.

-There are three actors.
-Each actor runs a Lightning Development Kit (LDK) Lightning Node.
+Each of these three actor runs a Lightning Development Kit (LDK) Lightning Node.

 Each actor remains self-custodial.